Kenworth W900: Model overview

-W900 (1961-1964)
+W900 (1961–1964)

 In contrast to the 900-series and 500-series Kenworth conventionals, the cab introduced "bulkhead-style" doors (with full-length hinges).
 In another change, the roof panel was changed from metal to fiberglass.
 While functionally different, the W900 retained the wide-style vent windows, with door handles mounted below the windows.

-W900A (1965-1982)
+W900A (1965–1982)

 In 1965, the W900 underwent its first major change and was renamed the W900A.
 To accommodate larger diesel engines, the long hood was lengthened several inches to further increase radiator size.
 For 1972, the doors of the W900 were changed, with the model adapting larger windows, and correspondingly narrower vent windows; for ease of use, the door handles were re-positioned to the bottom of the doors and changed from a lever-style to a pull-style configuration.
 In 1973, the Kenworth badging was changed, with a redesigned grille emblem and hood badging.
 In 1974, a 60-inch flattop double sleeper was introduced as a factory option.

 In 1976, Kenworth introduced the Aerodyne sleeper cab for the W900A.
 Distinguished by its twin skylight windows, Aerodyne was the first factory-produced sleeper cab with a raised roof.

+An 1974 W900A was in the 1977 movie Smoky and the Bandit.

 After the 1982 introduction of the W900B, the W900 continued production in Mexico (Kenmex), adopting the latter model's rectangular headlamps.